-It was during the early 1940s that Bishop Hafey persuaded the Society of Jesus (Jesuits) to assume the administrative duties and ownership of The University of Scranton, previously operated by the Christian Brothers.
-Shown is the first band of Jesuits who arrived in Scranton in 1942 to serve on the University's administration and faculty.
-SESQUICENTENNIAL EDITION • MARCH 15, 2018 Bishop Hannan - Church Scholar, Visionary, Vatican II Councilor Born in Pittsburgh on November 29, 1896, son of James and Rose Tiernan Hannan, Jerome Daniel Hannan came from a working class background, as his father and his father before him worked in the steel mills of Pittsburgh.
-The future bishop earned an undergraduate degree from Duquesne University in 1916 - the year in which he responded to the call of the priesthood and entered Saint Vincent's Seminary in Latrobe.
+'BISHOP HAFEY'S COLLEGE' - King's College in Wilkes-Barre was Bishop Hafey's creation, as he sought to establish an institution of higher education for the young men of the Wyoming Valley.
+His dream became a reality when, on September 8, 1946, the Bishop celebrated the Pontifical Mass marking the opening of King's, under the auspices of the Congregation of the Holy Cross.
+Bishop Hannan - Church Scholar, Visionary, Vatican II Councilor Born in Pittsburgh on November 29, 1896, son of James and Rose Tiernan Hannan, Jerome Daniel Hannan came from a working class background, as his father and his father before him worked in the steel mills of Pittsburgh. • THE CATHOLIC LIGHT 9 2018 SESOUICENTENNIAL EDITION •MARCH 15, The future bishop earned an undergraduate degree from Duquesne University in 1916 the year in which he responded to the call of the priesthood and entered Saint Vincent's Seminary in Latrobe.
 Four years later, he received a doctorate in Sacred Theology and, on May 22, 1921, was ordained to the priesthood in Saint Vincent's Archabbey.
 After serving for eight years in parochial appointments for the Diocese of Pittsburgh - and with an undeniable penchant for the law - he attained a Bachelor of Laws degree in 1931 from Duquesne.
 He eventually enrolled in The Catholic University's School of Canon Law and, three years later, was awarded a Doctor of Canon Law degree.
 Returning home to Pittsburgh, Father Hannan was named assistant chancellor of the Diocese in 1934, a post he retained until December 1939.
 The following January he joined the faculty of